rafael-santiago/tulip/doc/MANUAL.md

 ### Understanding my versioning

 I use this software since ``2005`` when I had written its first version.
-Here in this code repository you have a reincarnation of this idea.
-The main differences that I would highlight are some changes in the ``DSL``, the new processors addition and a new user's manual.
-The code was re-written from the scratch too.
+Here in this code repository you have a reincarnation of the main idea.
+The major differences that I would highlight are some changes in the ``DSL``, the new processors addition and a new user's manual.
+The code was re-written from the scratch too but I will not annoy you with ``Compilers Theory``.
+Take it easy, by now you are safe.

 Since ``2005`` I had done two major improvements on this project.
 So the first version (``v1``) brought the basic Language definition and its text output producing.
 After I added a tiny ``MIDI`` processor which was able to filter the main ideas from